CDC: Don’t eat pre-cut cantaloupe from unknown source amid deadly salmonella outbreak

-Consumers shouldn’t eat pre-cut cantaloupe if they don’t know the source, U.S. health officials said Thursday, as the number of illnesses and recalls tied to a deadly salmonella outbreak grows.
+Consumers should not eat pre-cut cantaloupe if they don’t know the source, U.S. health officials said Thursday as the number of illnesses and recalls tied to a deadly salmonella outbreak grows.

 At least 117 people in 34 U.S. states have been sickened by contaminated cantaloupe, including 61 who were hospitalized and two who died, according to the Centers for Disease Control and Prevention.
 Another 63 illnesses, 17 hospitalizations and one death tied to the same outbreak have been reported in Canada.